j3k2/cello/README.md

 - Lightweight: No ORM for database queries, just Knex library for query building.
 No additional state management solution other than React Context
 - User authentication with JWT and bcrypt password encryption
 - React Context/hooks used to keep state logic separate from presentation components and prevent unnecessary prop drilling
-- Styled-jsx as CSS-in-JS solution, letting scoped styles live in the same files as markup and logic
+- Styled-jsx as CSS-in-JS solution, letting component-scoped styles live in the same files as markup and logic
 - Uses transactions for related database queries
+- Routing for card modals

 To Do:
 - Tests